-The geographic area of Solano County has approximately 34,000 veterans and has the largest military installation in Northern California at Travis AFB.
+The geographic area of Solano County has approximately 33,000 veterans and has the largest military installation in Northern California at Travis AFB.
 Travis discharges approximately 40 personnel per week through their TAP process.
 Our program serves discharging service members just prior to and at the time of discharge.
 The need for CVSO counseling and referral is great.
 The Military does not provide these services and relies on the counties and service organizations to fill the gap.
 No other credible reliable veteran's representatives are available to consistently do this screening, and interviewing and one-on-one counseling.
-Approximately 30% of the discharging service members have documented mental health issues on their service medical records.
-This office serves over 2,000 discharging veterans a year.
+Approximately 30% of the discharging service members have documented mental health issues on their service medical This office serves over 2,000 discharging veterans a year.
 The Department of Defense is actually referring veterans from as far away as Monterey to come to Travis to discharge and see us to get their benefits.
+We also get many discharging service members from Beale and local Guard and Reserve units.
 They would not get this type of support if the Solano County CVSO did not provide it.
 We serve all veterans including the veterans with bad paper.
 They are particularly vulnerable to mental health and Substance Use Disorders (SUD).
 A huge gap would exist if the one-on-one counseling and follow-up through our office did not exist.
 We counsel all veterans and must do this to identify the veterans with mental health disorders in their records.
 We identify approximately 600 veterans a year with mental health issues in our interviewing process, and file claims for them.
 It is essential for this funding to continue in order to combat suicidal ideation and PTSD.
 This office now has a full time person at Travis 5 days a week to meet the demand of our discharging service members, their families and the civilian veteran workforce and reservists that work there.
 This is a perfect target for this Prop 63 funding.
 TAP at Travis is the one best place to intercept these discharging veterans and get them to resources available to them.
 Solano County is the only CVSO that I know of that funds a full time Vet Rep at a military base and that participates in the TAP briefing.
 We are unique and the need to keep this one of a kind operation going for veterans.
+We work closely with DOD and the VA to maintain this service for future veterans.